CS 303E: Spring, 2025

 Using Canvas:

 Canvas is a learning management system used in most classes on campus.
 You will submit most assignments on Canvas and that's also where your assignment, quiz and test grades will be posted.
 You should be enrolled automatically in Canvas for the class; if you're not, let us know ASAP.
 It is your responsibility to check grades on Canvas and verify their correctness.
 If you think there is an issue or omission, call it to our attention immediately.
-A week after they are posted, we'll assume that the grades are OK.The running averages on Canvas probably will not be correct, and may confuse you.
+A week after they are posted, we'll assume that the grades are OK.The running averages on Canvas definitely will not be correct, and may confuse you.
 Don't rely on them.
 It is rather difficult for us to get Canvas to compute your course grade correctly, since we might be dropping some things, normalizing scores, giving extra credit, etc. The raw scores on individual assignments, quizzes and tests should be correct.
 If they are not let us know immediately.
 But ignore the running averages.
 Information on how to compute your class average for yourself is given below.

-Since we don't have a scheduled class meeting, information regarding tests and quizzes likely will come to you via Canvas mail and via Ed.
+Information regarding tests and quizzes likely will come to you via Canvas mail and via Ed.
 That's why it's a very bad idea to turn off notifications for Canvas mail (or Ed notifications) because you may miss important announcements.
 Also, make sure that the email associated with you on Canvas, Ed, and GradeScope is actually an email that you check regularly.
 And remember: important information will always be linked from this webpage.
 This page should be your go-to location for information.

 Some of you go by names that are quite different from your official name, i.e., the name on the class roll that I see on the UT registrar's page.
 This can cause problems at the end of the semester because I may not be able to match the grades on Canvas with the individual for whom I have to submit a semester grade.
 If your name is William and you go by Bill (as I do), we'll be able to figure that out.
 But if your name is Susie Jones and you go by Sammy Smith, or if you change names over the course of the semester, that may cause an issue.
 (This is very common for foreign students who use an English name.)
 Please let me know if your name you're using in this class is substantially different than the name by which you are registered with the university.

-Don't send me emails via Canvas.
+Please don't send me emails via Canvas.
 Instead, email me directly at byoung at cs.utexas.edu.
 The reason for this is that Canvas doesn't show the "thread" of the email; so if your message is part of a conversation, I may not be able to reconstruct the context.
 When I get a Canvas message that says "I agree" or "What did you mean by that?"
 I don't want to have to spend an hour trying to figure out what the heck you're responding to.
 Remember that you're one of around 600 students in the class.

 Text: